How we can assist you

 - There can be either one or more founders or shareholders of a private limited company that is established in Estonia, having the status of either a resident or a non-resident of the Republic of Estonia.

-- Company incorporation documents must all be signed before a notary and in the presence of the company’s Board of directors and its founders.
+- Estonian company formation documents must all be signed before a notary and in the presence of the company’s Board of directors and its founders.

 - The company’s Board of Directors can consist of one or more members, who must be “natural persons”.
 Members of the management board are not required to additionally be part of the company’s shareholders.
 However, it is mandatory that at least 50% of the management board members will be resident of the European Union, Switzerland, Norway, Iceland or Lichtenstein.